-Why ‘Legion’ is lightyears ahead of the Marvel pack
+Why Dan Stevens and ‘Legion’ are lightyears ahead of the Marvel pack

-Superhero shows generally fall into two camps: serious and kinda grounded (Daredevil, Jessica Jones, Luke Cage, Iron Fist) or fun and kinda campy (The Flash, Legends of Tomorrow, Supergirl, Powerless).
+Superhero shows generally fall into two camps: serious & grounded (Daredevil, Jessica Jones, Luke Cage, Iron Fist) or fun & campy (The Flash, Legends of Tomorrow, Supergirl, Powerless).
 But when it comes to the surreal and disorientating visual feast that is Legion, showrunner Noah Hawley takes the superhero show to an astral plane far away from anything audiences have experienced before.

 Anyone who caught the first season will know popping the show neatly into a box is slightly more complex than any of its on-screen counterparts.